l16cn/modular-faculty-template/README.md

 Modular Faculty Application (LaTeX Templates)
 =====

+## Introduction

+It takes a lot of time preparing a job application package.
+So for my own applications, I created a "modular" template in LaTeX to satisfy the following two objectives.

+- To assemble content modules for an application.
+For instance, I may want to include two out of three prepared research topics for one position, but another two for a different position.
+- To eliminate "hard-coded" repetitions.
+If certain content appears in more than one place, I can edit the corresponding module, and the updates will appear in all the places that link to that module.

+Doing so not only has saved me lots of time, but it also helps me avoid inconsistency caused by hard-coding.
+Now, I want to make this template publicly available.

+In the `.tex` files, I removed as much information that is specific to me as possible.
+However, I think it more helpful for some files (e.g., the CV template) to retain such information.
+All information specific to me can also be found on my personal website.

 ## On Overleaf

+- [Modular Faculty Template](https://www.overleaf.com/latex/templates/modular-faculty-template/ypdtgsfsshkw) is now available as an Overleaf template
 - Click on "Menu" and choose one of the following files as the "Main document" to compile:
     + `1_cover.tex`: cover letter
     + `2_cv.tex`: CV